infopark/scrivito_elastic_slider_widget/README.md

 # ScrivitoElasticSlider

 A Scrivito widget for adding a fullscreen slider based on Bootstrap.
+Instead of an image tag as Background, a picture tag is used.
+The image versions will be generated automatically with the scrivito transform and using the height of the widget.

 ## Prerequisites